‘There Are Many Like Me:’ Parents of Kids With Special Needs Open up About Their Experiences

 Every family has a unique story to tell.

 “I felt like the roof caved in,” Hanifa Saleem, a bespectacled and soft-spoken mother of two, described the time her son was first diagnosed with global developmental delay.
-She spoke slowly, switching to her native tongue, Urdu while recollecting difficult moments like reviewing her kids’ medical reports and tackling loneliness as a parent of children with special needs.
+She spoke slowly, switching to her native tongue, Urdu, while recollecting difficult moments like reviewing her kids’ medical reports and tackling loneliness as a parent of children with special needs.
 “You are not aware of what fate has in store for you.”

-Originally from Pakistan, the 57-year-old has lived in the United Arab Emirates for nearly four decades and grown accustomed to her adopted home.
+Originally from Pakistan, the 57-year-old has lived in the United Arab Emirates for nearly four decades and has grown accustomed to her adopted home.
 Many members from her extended family also live in the country.
 Her son, Nadeem, 36 is employed at Jumeirah Creekside Hotel as a laundry attendant while her daughter, Nilofar, 33, works at Emirates NBD bank as a cash services processor.
 Both of them have global developmental delay, a condition that may delay growth and affect certain motor and language skills along with other functions.
-While the intensity of symptoms vary for each child, it is estimated to affect 1 to 3 percent of kids who are below the age of five.
+While the intensity of symptoms vary for each child, it is estimated to affect 1 to 3 percent of kids below the age of five.

 Every family with children of determination has a unique story to tell.
 For Mark Arnold, 54, raising his son, James, a teenager with cropped dark hair and a fondness for lemonade and cake, has been a rollercoaster ride.
-When the 16-year-old was first diagnosed with autism as a baby, Mark and his wife, Clare didn’t know how to react.
+When the 16-year-old was first diagnosed with autism as a baby, Mark and his wife, Clare, didn’t know how to react.
 James’ older sister, Phoebe, was 2-years-old at the time.